No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 ![alt text](https://github.com/No-Name-Yet-Exist/Conceptual-Topology/blob/main/releases/resources/axioms/kitten-mammal.png?raw=true)

 **Diagram for visualization**</br>
-While the spatial position of mammal has shifted in the PCA projection, the topological structure of the semantic system remains intact, positioning mammal between two morphic chains, as visually observed in the PCA.
+While the spatial position of mammal is shifted from its PCA-projected location in this diagram, the topological structure of the semantic system remains intact—positioning mammal between two morphic chains, as visually observed in the PCA.

 ```
     she ----- girl